-All resident students' visitors will be provided a visitor's hang tag.
+All residential students' visitors will be provided with a visitor's hang tag (obtained from security).
 It is the responsibility of the student to contact security for a visitor's hang tag.

 Students may park in designated parking areas or public parking spaces.
-Citations will be issued for parking violations and fines will be assessed.
+Due to limited parking spaces, citations will be issued for parking violations and fines will be assessed.
+Vehicles are subject to being towed at the owner's expense upon receiving the fourth or subsequent violation.